Know Before You Go: Cades Cove Horseback Riding

 At Cades Cove Riding Stables, you can choose whether to go on a trail ride, carriage ride, or hayride.
-If you enjoy horseback riding, or you are a beginner who wants to learn the ropes, you will love taking a trail ride in Cades Cove.
+If you enjoy riding on horseback, or you are a beginner who wants to learn the ropes, you will love taking a trail ride in Cades Cove.
 Comfortably mounted on a well trained horses, you will spend about an hour exploring this incredible region.
 Riders will travel through streams and forests, with terrain that is sometimes hilly, and consistently breathtaking.

 (See Also: 3 Things to Know Before You Go Cades Cove Biking)